 NSW is an extremely popular and highly competitive destination for skilled migrants.
 In the 2015-16 financial year NSW nominated 4,000 candidates for the Skilled Nominated (subclass 190) visa.

-We plan to start issuing invitations for the 2016-17 financial year from late July 2016.
-We will continue to select and invite top ranking candidates in occupations on the NSW 190 Priority Skilled Occupation List (NSW 190 List).
+For the 2016-17 financial year, we will continue to select and invite top ranking candidates in occupations on the NSW 190 Priority Skilled Occupation List (NSW 190 List).
 There have been no changes to the list.

 In recognition of ongoing high demand and to ensure that places allocated under the program are aligned to the skills needs of the state's economy, NSW has a selection-based invitation process for the 190 program.
 For an overview of the 190 application process download our how to apply factsheet or refer to our frequently asked questions.

 About the 190 visa